homan-uppu/writing/2-Essays/Fear equality.md

 Intellectual understanding of asymmetry is not enough to act optimally in an asymmetric world that is rapidly accelerating in its asymmetry.

-We have two fundamental problems holding us back, and these problems stem from the limitations of our minds.
+We have two fundamental problems holding us back which stem from the limitations of our minds.

 Our first problem is that we do not have an intuitive grasp of exponential change.
 Even if you intellectually see the current asymmetry of the world and how it's increasing rapidly, you will certainly be surprised and caught off guard.
 We don't have to look far back to see why.
 Before the COVID-19 pandemic took off, many nations and institutions had the math right: they could all see the rapid spread of the virus.
 Heck, even I read an essay in February that predicted that we'd have a pandemic.
 Yet, few, if any, of us had the appropriate emotional response.
 We lacked the appropriate fear and caution that would have enabled us to take the optimal path to preventing a pandemic.